Vestibular Physiotherapy Burnaby

 The vestibular system monitors body position in space and balance through a sensory integration of the inner ear with the brain.
-This system can undergo changes which give rise to signs and symptoms such as: nystagmus, vertigo, dizziness, imbalance, and compromised vision.
+This system can undergo changes which give rise to signs and vestibular symptoms such as nystagmus, vertigo, dizziness, imbalance, and blurry vision.
 Some common causes of vestibular disorders include:

-- Motor vehicle accidents, falls, and sports injuries causing head trauma
+- Motor vehicle injuries, falls, and sports injuries causing head trauma

 - Vestibular degeneration (age-related)

 - Neurological Dysfunction

 - Impaired Ear Function with infections such as vestibular neuritis/labyrinthitis

 A trained vestibular therapist will properly assess, diagnose, and treat the root cause of the vestibular dysfunction through vestibular techniques, balance retraining, habituation exercises, gazed stability exercises, and a home exercise program.
 Vestibular rehabilitation restores the normal functioning of the system by decreasing the symptoms and a return to normal life.